Acura MDX Problems and How to Fix Them

 Performance-wise, there isn’t much to complain about.
 The magnetorheological shock absorber was developed by Honda and Beijing West.

 While the science is very sound, this is still new.
-As we learned with air suspensions, new technology gets refined as it gets established.
-The biggest issue with these suspensions is durability.
+As we learned with air suspensions, new technology gets refined as it gets established, and the biggest issue with these suspensions is durability.
 Here are some of the most common Acura MDX suspension warning signs:

 Even if you don’t scoff at the nearly $1,000 price tag of an electronic strut replacement, you will eventually be replacing all of them.
 Other components, like the control module and height sensors, can also be costly to buy and install.